Skopje is the capital and largest city of the Republic of Macedonia. It is the country’s political, cultural, economic, and academic centre.

 The share of female participants in Freja Forum is rising for every year.
 Bosnian-Herzegovina and Serbia have almost the same percentage participants every year.
 Almost 4 of 5 participants represent the civil sector.
 However, this differs between the countries.
 From Serbia 26% of the participants represent the private sector, from Bosnia-Herzegovina the private sector was not represented at Forum this year.

 Each year the Forum has a certain subject, besides Equal Opportunities and Democracy, which are headlines every year.
+This year it was Challenges of mobility.

 The program has an established structure, starting with an opening session, an exhibition which represented participation organizations, a cocktail buffet and networking in the first evening, seminars and workshops the second day, an event in the evening and third day a plenary session with a Forum debate, where an Audience Response System is used.